 for Valley Medical Center.

-We appreciate your support for this program and our other services through the Passover Freedom Drive.
 Your support makes it possible for us to:

 Learn about our Shabbat Meal and new Challah delivery program.